seemoo-lab/openhaystack/README.md

 **Adding a new tag.**
 To create a new tag, you just need to enter a name for it and optionally select a suitable icon and a color.
 The app then generates a new key pair that is used to encrypt and decrypt the location reports.
 The private key is stored in your Mac's keychain.

-**BBC Microbit**
-Upon deploying, the app will try to flash our firmware image with the new public key to a USB-connected [BBC micro:bit v1](https://microbit.org/).

-**ESP32**
-Since version 0.3.1 we also ship a simple ESP32 firmware that supports the same features as our firmware for the BBC micro:bit.
-To flash an ESP32 connect it via USB and select the correct serial port when deploying.
-It can take up to 3 minuites, a Python 3 version is required.

-**Manual**
+**Deploy to device.**
+Connect a [supported device](#how-to-track-other-bluetooth-devices) via USB to your Mac and hit the _Deploy_ button next to the accessory's name and choose the corresponding.
-However, you may also copy the public key used for advertising and deploy it via some other mechanism.
+Instead of using OpenHaystack's integrated deployment, you may also copy the public key used for advertising (right click on accessory) and deploy it manually.

 **Display devices' locations.**
 It can take up to 30 minutes until you will see the first location report on the map on the right side.
 The map will always show all your items' most recent locations.
 You can click on every item to check when the last update was received.